 4) Elemental sulfur is a powerful tool for lowering pH

 So far we have considered sulfur in the sulfate form which does not change pH.
 Sulfur in its elemental form is one of the few options available to organic growers to lower pH.
 Maybe we had better explain why we consider pH important. pH is a backwards and logarithmic measurement of the H+ cations.
-The hierarchy (resistance to leaching; strength of adsorption) of the major cations are Ca>Mg>K>Na>H+ this means the H+ is the most mobile of the cations.
+H+ is a mobile cation.
 We want mobility; movement fosters life.

 In order to lower the soil pH, elemental sulfur must be consumed by certain soil microbes which in turn produce sulfuric acid, the compound that lowers soil pH.
 These microbes are active when the soil is warm and moist and are less active in cold, hot, dry or waterlogged conditions.
 Not much activity occurs outside the range 50° F (10° C.) to 85° F. (30° C.).
 Therefore the amount of time it takes for elemental sulfur to lower soil pH depends on the temperature and moisture conditions.